SuffolkLITLab/ALKiln/CONTRIBUTING.md

 ### Bash commands

-Our `./package.json` uses the code in the `script` directive to setup, run, and takedown tests.
+When you `npm run` the scripts in our `./package.json` you can setup, run, or takedown tests.
 We are working on converting this to a command line tool to avoid some complexity in GitHub actions, increase security, and align more with what this framework has grown into.
 (TODO: Define this better)

 ### GitHub composite action